-The NSW Department of Education Early Childhood Education Directorate has initiated the creation of a new Early Education Leaders Peer Network for professionals in the early childhood education sector.
+Between September 2020 and June 2021, the NSW Department of Education funded the creation of a new Early Education Leaders Peer Network for professionals in early childhood education under the Sector Development Program.

-As the peak body for early education and care in NSW, Community Early Learning Australia (CELA) has been engaged to lead the initiative.
+As the peak body for early education and care in NSW, Community Early Learning Australia (CELA) was appointed to establish and now lead the initiative.

 The Early Education Leaders Peer Network is: